-Please complete and return to Mrs C A Ashford Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number: Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.